connorjbracy/archived_projects/graphics/custom_rasterizer/README.md

-Looking at the error code from the crashed client, it seems to be a memory overflow (not necessarily a leak) given it slowly loses FPS and claiming it failed to flush a buffer upon crashing, although this suspicion is not corroberated by `htop`.
+Looking at the error code from the crashed client, it seems to be a memory overflow (not necessarily a leak) given it slowly loses FPS and claiming it failed to flush a buffer upon crashing, although this suspicion is not corroborated by `htop`.
 Furthermore, I've looked at cache/buffer flags for both the `x11vnc` server running on the Docker image and for flags for `gvncviewer`, but neither seem to do anything.